inaka/rest_guidelines/README.md

   In this case you're using **POST** (a verb that's intended to be used for creation) to delete an object.
 That's semantically wrong.
 You should use **DELETE** for that, instead.
 If you do so, you'll notice that you no longer need to add delete to your url and that then your url will clearly identify the object being deleted.
 ##### Reasoning

 Your endpoint should reflect what they do based on the HTTP Verb plus the endpoing name (noun).
-Therefore make sense that doing a **GET** to `/entities` retrieves a list of entities.
+Therefore it makes sense that doing a **GET** to `/entities` retrieves a list of entities.
 On the contrary, doing a **GET** to `/get/entity` looks redundant and it's not self descriptive.
 Let's try with another example: **POST** `/update_entity/:id`.
 That, semantically speaking, should be interpreted as creating/adding an entity to the `update_entity` set.
 If your intention was to update the entity with id `:id`, you should've used **PUT** or **PATCH** `/entities/:id` instead.

 ---